- Jason Marsh: Romney 47% comment bothered many as attack on most vulnerable

 The research linking wealth and empathy certainly suggests one reason why Romney has seemed to demonstrate callousness and trouble connecting with voters on the campaign trail, with his comments about the 47% being just the latest example.
 In light of this research, the video of Romney carries another troubling implication: that inequality may be self-perpetuating, making the rich less likely to feel compassion for the poor, thereby increasing the economic gap between them.

 But we probably don't need to read too much research to appreciate how this empathy gap is bad for Romney's happiness.
 Just look at a new Pew Research Center poll

+Follow CNN Opinion on Twitter.
 Join the conversation on Facebook.